-Many families also use our beautiful facilities to host their celebrations immediately following the service or during the evening following the end of Shabbat.
+Many families also select to use our beautiful facilities to host their celebrations immediately following the service or during the evening following the end of Shabbat.

 A Yahrzeit (Yiddish for "a year's time") is the anniversary of the death of a loved one.
 Every year it is Jewish custom (minhag) to light a special candle that burns for 24 hours, called a Yahrzeit candle.
-It is traditional to perform an act of tzedakah in memory of your loved one around the time of their Yahrtzeit.
-It is also traditional to recite Kaddish on a shabbat service closest to the yahrzeit.
+Traditionally, one observing a Yahrzeit performs an act of tzedakah in memory of the loved one and recites Kaddish on a shabbat service closest to the observance.
 You can find special Yahrzeit readings here.